-Here we’ll explore four different ways you can invest in real estate with your self-directed IRA:
+Here we’ll explore four different ways you can invest in real estate with your self-directed IRA.

 This model is fairly straightforward: Your account purchases a property and enjoys tax-deferred earnings for the benefit of your retirement.
 An IRA can hold rental property, execute fix & flips at your direction, or participate in just about any real estate investment model you can employ outside of a tax-advantaged plan.

-If real estate simply isn’t your chosen or most knowledgeable asset class, your self-directed account can also “be the bank” and issue a private loan to real estate investors who apply the capital to purchase property.
+If real estate simply isn’t your chosen or most knowledgeable asset class, your self-directed account can also “be the bank” and issue a private loan to real estate investors who apply the capital to purchase a property.
 If you so choose, you can secure this loan with collateral, which could include the applicable investment property.

 A tax-advantaged plan can invest in real estate in ways that don’t necessarily involve the acquisition of actual property: